Explaining Disability to Children

 Ms. Burnell has also said, "I would always take the time to explain to a child.
 All they want is an explanation.
 They want to know 'What's that' and 'What's happened' and 'Why are you different' And then they will move on."
 She believes that if a child is old enough to ask questions, they are old enough to understand the answers.
 She says that she was simply born with one hand and it doesn't stop her from doing anything.

-Parents of children who experience disabilities will face the day when their children begin to ask question concerning the disabilities they have.
+Parents of children who experience disabilities will face the day when their children begin to ask questions concerning the disabilities they have.
 Love, support, honesty, and openness; along with the steps outlined above, are good ways to approach a child concerning the disabilities they experience.
 Another way of approaching a child concerning the disabilities they have is through literature.

 The DICSEY code can help to focus attention on common words, plots or images that children read about in the books which reflect the communities we live in that may be misleading concerning disabilities and the modern world.
 The DISCEY code may highlight issues that children need explained as well, helping them to grow up with ideas that are more constructive about persons with disabilities and ways to cope should they experience disability themselves.

 Talk to them about the stories, ask them about some of the points that are suggested in the notes after each book listed, helping them to understand what lies behind the pictures and words.
 A number of the books have additional important messages as well.

 Bear in mind that even children who are very young can be influenced by views that are unhelpful on television.
 Gentle questions such as, 'What do you you think about...,' can do a lot to reduce the impact of images that are negative and help a child to be more critical of what they see or read as they grow.
 The following are some suggested books:

-Mouse and Elephant by An Vrombaut
+- Early reader picture books: Mouse and Elephant by An Vrombaut

-Giraffes Can't Dance by Giles Andreae, illustrated by Guy Parker-Rees
+- Easy reader picture books: Giraffes Can't Dance by Giles Andreae, illustrated by Guy Parker-Rees

-Toad Rage by Morris Gleitzman
+- Easy reader for juniors: Toad Rage by Morris Gleitzman

 - Picture books for older readers: The Snow Dragon by Vivian French, illustrated by Chris Fisher; Voices In The Park by Anthony Browne

-King of the Cloud Forests by Michael Morpurgo
+- Books for fluent readers: King of the Cloud Forests by Michael Morpurgo

 As children with disabilities grow older they often ask questions such as, 'Why am I different', or, 'Will I be able to do the things my sister/brother can do' A child with a disability may not be able to fully articulate these questions.
 If these questions are not addressed they can develop into misunderstandings.
 For example - Barbara Cheadle, founder of the National Organization of Blind Children, encountered a blind child who believed that they would, 'grow out of it,' because no one told them otherwise.

-The importance of taking time to talk with children about disability cannot be overstated; this includes discussions with siblings, who also need to understand the disability experiences of their sister or brother, as well as disability in general.
+- The importance of taking time to talk with children about disability cannot be overstated; this includes discussions with siblings, who also need to understand the disability experiences of their sister or brother, as well as disability in general.